MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-meters.md

 When an environment becomes enabled for pay-as-you-go and is linked to an Azure subscription, it stops consuming storage from the tenant-wide Dataverse storage pool.
 Instead, its consumption is billed to Azure.
 In pay-as-you-go environments, the first 1 GB of Dataverse database storage and 1 GB of file storage capacity are not billed to Azure.
 However, any log storage capacity will immediately be billed.
 Note that log storage capacity is only used if you decide to turn on auditing for an environment.

 The measurement of usage for each category of Dataverse storage will happen three times per day (90 measurements per month) at 08:00 UTC, 16:00 UTC, and 00:00 UTC.
 The usage snapshot in each 8-hour period is then multiplied by 1/90<sup>th</sup> to get the fractional usage of storage during the measurement period.
-This fractional usage will be multiplied by the monthly per GB rate and shown in Azure cost management.
+This fractional usage will be multiplied by the monthly per GB rate and shown in Azure Cost Management.
 The total amount will be summed and billed based on the customer's Azure billing cycle.

 > [!NOTE]
 > The prices shown in this example are illustrative only.
 Your organization's pricing may vary based on your contract with Microsoft.